EricLindesay/competitive-coding/README.md

 # Competitive Coding
 This is (most) of the competitive programming problems I have done.

+- Update this to have link to my profile

 ## codeforces
 [codeforces link](https://codeforces.com)
 [codeforces solutions](/codeforces)